MITRE ATT&CK Evaluation

 Within each stage, there are sub-stages for which MITRE ATT&CK assigns a detection classification from the most precise to the least specific: technical, tactical, general detection, telemetry.
 This classification is used to assess how well the tool detected the event.

-The results are then consolidated by MITRE ATT&CK for all participants, for public release.
+Following the test days, the results are then consolidated by MITRE ATT&CK for all participants, for public release.

 This demanding test is also internationally recognized, providing a benchmark for experts and decision-makers in the cybersecurity sector, and, through its high standards, helping to raise the bar for all players.